Medically reviewed by Drugs.com. Last updated on Oct 11, 2019.

 Elevated levels of PTH also force the kidneys to retain large amounts of calcium, triggering the formation of kidney stones.
 Very high calcium can also cause kidney damage, dehydration, and confusion.

-Parathyroid cancer usually occurs in adults in their 50s and 60s.
+Parathyroid cancer most often occurs in middle-age adults.
 Because it is so rare, researchers have not determined whether specific environmental or lifestyle factors increase the risk of this cancer.
 Some cases seem to have a genetic link, with several generations of a single family affected.

 Because the rise in calcium can be gradual in people with parathyroid cancer, the body is able to adapt.
 Patients often have only minor symptoms, even if they have calcium levels that would be fatal if reached rapidly.